xolox/vim-easytags/README.md

     :let g:easytags_dynamic_files = 1

-When you enable this option, the easytags plug-in will use the first filename returned by [tagfiles()] [tagfiles_fun] as the tags file to write.
-Note that `tagfiles()` is reevaluated every time the plug-in runs.
+When you enable this option, the easytags plug-in will expand the ['tags' option] [tags_opt] and use the first filename (whether the file exists or not).
+The tags option is reevaluated each time the plug-in runs, so the results can differ depending on the location of the current buffer or working directory.

-If you've also enabled `g:easytags_by_filetype` the project specific tags file must exist, even if it's empty; otherwise `g:easytags_by_filetype` will take precedence.
+Note that this option takes precedence over `g:easytags_by_filetype`.

 ### The `g:easytags_by_filetype` option